A centurion is defined as a commander of 100 men in the ancient Roman army. The definition works.

 And then there are the American Express Centurion lounges, the cream of the crop.

 Getting into the Miami Centurion Lounge is similar to all other airport lounges.
 You’ll need to show the receptionist your photo ID, a valid boarding pass, and of course your Amex Platinum card.
-Bonus: You can bring in two guests for free, too!
+But you can no longer bring guests in free: As of Feb.
+1, 2023, guests cost $50 apiece (or $30 for minors) unless you charged a whopping $75,000 to your Platinum Card in the last year.
+Guests two years and younger are still complimentary.

 A lush green wall enclosed by polished stainless steel absolutely sets the tone for a great experience at the Miami Centurion lounge.
 Along with friendly service and smooth check-in, the first impression is top-notch.